List of most expensive women's association football transfers

-The following is a list of most expensive women's association football transfers, which details the highest transfer fees ever paid for players, as well as transfers which set new world transfer records.
+The following is a list of the most expensive women's association football transfers, which details the highest transfer fees ever paid for players, as well as transfers which set new world transfer records.

 The first transfer in women's football reported as a record was that of Milene Domingues from Fiammamonza to Rayo Vallecano in 2002, two decades before professionalism in Spanish women's football.
-The current transfer record was set by the transfer of Lizbeth Ovalle from Tigres UANL to Orlando Pride for $1.5 million in August 2025.
+The current transfer record was set by the transfer of Grace Geyoro from Paris Saint-Germain to London City Lionesses for £1.43 million in September 2025 as they began their first season in the English top-flight Women's Super League.